 Unfortunately, we didn’t get a chance to sit out due to how cold and snowy it was.
 I can imagine it being pure bliss during the summer months while enjoying a BBQ and the warm summer nights.
 However, we loved watching the snow fall from the comfort and warmth of the lounge.

 Later we decided to head outside with Toby to enjoy the winter wonderland.
 It was lovely!
 By the end of our stay, we had experienced all fours seasons, which made our stay even more special and unique.

 The Rings is a fantastic accessible cottage that is sure to make your next accessible holiday one to remember.
-Like us, you won’t want to leave this little place of tranquility.
+Like us, you won’t want to leave this little place of tranquillity.
 It truly has a home from home feel due to the high standard of accessible features and home comforts.
 The owners, Moira and David are the best hosts you could ask for.
 They are extremely friendly, welcoming, caring and attentive.
 The whole weekend was brilliant, but my personal highlight was the electric bath seat as it allowed me to enjoy the best bubble bath I’ve ever had.
-If you’re in need of a break in a beautiful location with high quality features and is fully accessible then I recommend you consider a stay at The Rings.
+If you’re in need of a break in a beautiful location with high-quality features and is fully accessible then I recommend you consider a stay at The Rings.
 I’m already wishing I was back there!

 *A special thank you to Moira and David at The Rings for hosting us during our stay.
 All opinions expressed in this review are my own and completely based on my own experience.